openwrt/asu/local-server.md

-#### Setting up a local server
+# Setting up a local server

 Assumptions:
   - You're using a recent Ubuntu for install, below examples developed on a qemu VM using 24.04.
     - Examples below use `apt`
-    - Has Python 3.12, `git` already installed
+    - `git` is already installed
+    - Has Python 3.12 (3.11 is ok)
   - You are going to use the server on your LAN for local installs, and not expose it to the internet, hence no discussion of proxies or whatnot.

-First check IPv6 connectivity from your VM:
+## First check IPv6 connectivity from your VM

+Run curl against an external server forcing IPv6, if this works, then skip forward.

 ```bash
 curl -6 https://sysupgrade.openwrt.org/json/v1/overview.json
 ```